The energy cost of inference at scale

 The numbers nobody puts on the invoice

 Global datacenters consumed roughly 415 terawatt-hours of electricity in 2024.
 That is about 1.5% of worldwide electricity generation.
 The IEA projects this will more than double to 945 TWh by 2030, with AI as the primary driver.
 In the United States alone, the Lawrence Berkeley National Laboratory forecasts datacenter demand growing from 176 TWh in 2023 to somewhere between 325 and 580 TWh by 2028.
 The range is wide because nobody is quite sure how fast this scales.
-That uncertainty should concern people more than it seems to.

 The cost is not abstract.
 In the PJM electricity market (stretching from Illinois to North Carolina), datacenters accounted for an estimated $9.3 billion price increase in the 2025-26 capacity market.
 The average residential bill in western Maryland is expected to rise by $18 a month as a direct consequence.
 Carnegie Mellon estimates that datacenters and cryptocurrency mining could push average US electricity bills up 8% by 2030, exceeding 25% in the highest-demand markets of northern Virginia.
 The people paying that premium are not the people asking ChatGPT to summarise their emails.